 With significantly strengthened capacity since the OFSTED inspection in June 2022, we have taken ambitious action to bring our school a long way down the road to improvement in the time since that judgement.
 Our three monitoring visits to date are clear and complimentary on the progress we've made across the board.
-In short, Chaucer School has stepped up to the plate.
 Our expertise and impact with safeguarding for our community is something we're extremely proud of.
 Our work on the quality of education allows for innovation and creativity to support all our learners.
 Our work on personal development, and in particular work on careers and aspirations, is paying back with a cultural shift into bigger and better beliefs in real futures for and from our students.
 Our Relationships and Behaviour policy and 'The Chaucer Way' renewed high expectations work with students and families to encourage, build, and maintain positive behaviour in school.
+Our three core values of Respect, Responsibility and Kindness are at the heart of our drive for improvement from and for students.